 - The UX is centered around the needs of WordPress developers and agencies.
 For example, billing can be assigned to either the personal or agency account, or to the client, the app is mobile-friendly, built from the ground-up and supports features like collaborating on sites with your colleagues.

-The platform will be generally available in July but to celebrate the occasion, we’re offering a limited amount of slots for pre-order at ~90% discount.
+The platform will be generally available later this year but to celebrate the occasion, we’re offering a limited amount of slots for pre-order at ~90% discount.
 If you think you would use the platform, don’t hesitate too much 😄.

 To sum up:

 - VersionPress will always be a free and open source project.
 It is our idealistic effort to bring full version control to WordPress.
 I’d say we’re about half-way through: many years already invested in it but still a lot of work to come.
 Especially, WP plugins are a long-term challenge.